-Pool water chemistry of swimming pool is very important when it comes to swimming pool care.
+Pool water chemistry of swimming pool is especially important when it comes to swimming pool care.
 It helps to keep the water of your swimming pool clean and safe.
-Without proper balancing of the water in your swimming pools and spa, their is a serious health threat to some of your pool swimmers.
+Without proper balancing of the water in your swimming pools and spa, there is a serious health threat to some of your pool swimmers.

-Irrespective of our efforts to maintain good swimming pool water quality, many of our pool and spa users can become very ill from some of the pool and spa chemicals that are used in the industry.
+Irrespective of our efforts to maintain good swimming pool water quality, many of our pool and spa users can become extremely ill from some of the pool and spa chemicals that are used in industry.

-Many of these pool bathers can not be in the chemically treated water for too long.
-Because they are highly sensitive to the pool chemicals used for sanitation of the water.
+Many of these pool bathers cannot be in the chemically treated water for too long.
+Because they are overly sensitive to the pool chemicals used for sanitation of the water.

-As a pool operator/manager, I get a lot of calls from folks prior to their vacation, requesting information on the type of pool chemicals (mainly chlorine) we use for our sanitation process.
+As a pool operator/manager, I get a lot of calls from folks prior to their vacation, requesting information on the type of pool chemicals (chlorine) we use for our sanitation process.

 As I mentioned earlier, we have received calls from individuals or representatives of individuals coming on vacation, inquiring about the type of pool and spa chemicals used in our sanitation process.
-They know that prolong exposure to certain disinfecting chemicals and their by products, can cause them to become ill.
+They know that prolonged exposure to certain disinfecting chemicals and their byproducts can cause them to become ill.

 Some of these recreational water illnesses that are cause for health concerns include:

-In some instances, multiple exposure have lead to the development of eczema.
-The frequency at which bromine itch occurs, increases with age and is uncommon with children.
+In some instances, multiple exposure has led to the development of eczema.
+The frequency at which bromine itches occurs increasing with age and is uncommon with children.
 As I have indicated above, the main symptom for this condition is itching.

-The ammonia compounds then reacts with the chlorine residual present in the water.
+The ammonia compounds then react with the chlorine residual present in the water.

 As a result of this reaction, chloramines are developed.